GuyBalmas/kubernetes-exercises/cluster-maintenance/01-etcd-backup-restore/README.md

 ![img.png](../../images/cluster-maintenance/7.png)

-As we can see, all our pods were deployed back to the cluster, hence the 'AGE' isn't 0.
+As we can see, all our pods were deployed back to the cluster, hence the 'AGE' is greater than 0 (indicates the original time of creation).